ChapelR/twine-resources/docs/README.md

 ## Tooling

 "Tooling" is essentially any program or software that helps you make Twine stories that isn't a requirement (like a format or a compiler) and doesn't go on to become part of your game (like a library or script).
-A few of these tools are not designed *specifically* or *only* for Twine.
+A few of these tools are not designed *specifically* or *only* for Twine, but work with it all the same.

 ### HTMLE